Global Destinations:

 4. Know your destination before leaving.
 This rule applies before you leave the United States and upon arrival at your hotel.
 Keep a map if you must and don't allow anyone to know you are lost if ever you caught in the situation.
 Knowing where you are going leads to a safer Brazil travel.

 5. Bring necessary clothes and survival stuff.
 Bring long pants, long-sleeved shirt, eyeglasses, cap or hat to avoid mosquito bites.
 To further attracting illnesses from insects like dengue, leishmaniasis, and malaria, do bring insect repellant.
-Or, if you are planning to stay out overnight, bring mosquito nets, insect sprays, and necessary prescription medications.

 7. Respect the locals.